 4. Take a 5 min break after every 90 minutes

-Human brain cannot concentrate for more than 90 minutes after which the attention span reduces.
-It is important to take a 5 to 10 minute break after every 90 min.
+The human brain cannot concentrate for more than 90 minutes after which the attention span reduces.
+It is important to take a 5 to 10-minute break after every 90 min.
 You can go have a 5 min walk or just stand up and stretch.
-It’s preferable if you can go out-door or stand (and stretch) near the window or in the balcony with the outside view to relax you eyes as well.
+It’s preferable if you can go out-door or stand (and stretch) near the window or in the balcony with the outside view to relax your eyes as well.

 5. If you are using multiple emails then configure them on the same client

-Many a times a person needs to monitor multiple emails for his personal and professional work.
-It is cumbersome and time consuming to open and track them in separate email services or client.
-It really helps if you can configure them in one email client (Thunderbird or Outlook) or in one Gmail account where you can use ‘Reply As’ feature to reply as any email id you want.
+Many times a person needs to monitor multiple emails for his personal and professional work.
+It is cumbersome and time-consuming to open and track them in separate email services or clients.
+It really helps if you can configure them in one email client (Thunderbird or Outlook) or in one Gmail account where you can use the ‘Reply As’ feature to reply to any email id you want.

 6. Become offline (or make your status as busy) in IM for 3 most productive hours

 One of the biggest distractions is Instant Messenger.
-While it is one the easiest and most effective tool for quick communication in a collaborative workplace, it also is a big distraction.
+While it is one of the easiest and most effective tools for quick communication in a collaborative workplace, it also is a big distraction.
 Pings (or IMs) become a frequent interruption in your work.
-It is best if you become offline or make your status as busy for 3 most productive hours of your day.
-This way you will be able to concentrate on your work for those 3 hours and finish of your major work for the day without any interruption.
-Slowly people around you will also realize that you are unavailable for those 3 hours daily and they will not mind you being offline (as far as you are available for the remaining part of your work day).
+It is best if you become offline or make your status as busy for the 3 most productive hours of your day.
+This way you will be able to concentrate on your work for those 3 hours and finish your major work for the day without any interruption.
+Slowly people around you will also realize that you are unavailable for those 3 hours daily and they will not mind you being offline (as far as you are available for the remaining part of your workday).

 7. Use task list software.
 Paper and Pen also works fine

 It really helps to have your tasks listed somewhere so that you can keep closing them.
-At the same time you should also not go into too much of details.
-You task list software / tracking should be easy to use or follow.
-While pen and paper works fine, if you are computer professional and work on you system for the whole day, I would suggest that you can use Workflowy for your task list and Evernote for note taking.
+At the same time, you should also not go into too many details.
+Your task list software/tracking should be easy to use or follow.
+While pen and paper work fine, if you are a computer professional and work on your system for the whole day, I would suggest that you can use Workflowy for your task list and Evernote for note-taking.
 Both of these work really well and are very easy to use.
 They can make a marked improvement in your daily productivity.

 8. Talk to people over Skype or phone instead of messaging

-Instant messaging is good for very objective quick discussions or questions and response.
-But if you have to discuss about some topic or seek opinion IM can really eat up time as both sides have to write and read.
-In such scenario it is best to have a voice discussion.
+Instant messaging is good for very objective quick discussions or questions and responses.
+But if you have to discuss some topic or seek opinion IM can really eat up time as both sides have to write and read.
+In such a scenario, it is best to have a voice discussion.
 Use Skype for the same if possible or use your office phone for such discussions.
-You will realize that what takes 15 minutes on IM, can be done in no more than 5 minutes on phone or Skype.
+You will realize that what takes 15 minutes on IM, can be done in no more than 5 minutes on the phone or Skype.

-9. Don’t keep checking you emails every 10 minutes
+9. Don’t keep checking your emails every 10 minutes

-If you have an urge to check you mailbox for new mails every 5 to 10 minutes, you are not alone.
-This is one of the biggest time guzzlers of your work day.
-I would suggest that you open your mailbox only once in an hour, check the mails and reply as required, quickly (should not spend more than 15 minutes on this) and close your mailbox.
+If you have an urge to check your mailbox for new mails every 5 to 10 minutes, you are not alone.
+This is one of the biggest time guzzlers of your workday.
+I would suggest that you open your mailbox only once in an hour, check the mails, and reply as required, quickly (should not spend more than 15 minutes on this), and close your mailbox.
 This way you might just end up saving around 30 minutes in a day.

-10. Use RSS Feed Reader read daily blogs and online magazines
+10. Use RSS Feed Reader to read daily blogs and online magazines

 This is a guest post by Sulakshan who blogs at BinaryDay.com.
 You can also write guest posts here.